 So instead of a sharp, well-crafted message on his new website, he threw together a series of meaningless, self-serving “blurbs” that he could pick up and and Tweet.

 None were authentic or compelling in any way.
-Good for nothing soundbites, to quite frank.
+None differentiated his company from the competition.

 That’s too bad.